Home

 Ali started tenor drumming with the Northwest Junior Pipe Band, based outside Seattle, Washington, in 2007.
 She joined the Robert Malcolm Memorial grade 3 in 2010, and was with them in 2012 when they won the World Pipe Band Championships, promoting to Grade 2.
 Ali transitioned full time to bass drumming during the 2017 season with the grade 2 band.
 In the spring of 2022 she became the understudy to the SFU bass drummer.
 She made her debut with the band when she stepped in to play all four Worlds circles that summer; helping the drum corps win The Sash.
 Ali teaches tenor and bass with the Northwest Junior Pipe Band, and runs the midsection program with the Robert Malcolm Memorial Pipe Band.
 She is the lead nurse of the Internal Medicine Department at a specialty and emergency veterinary hospital in Washington.

 Kerr McQuillan is the Leading Drummer for the Peoples Ford Boghall and Bathgate Caledonia Pipe Band.
-Kerr took over in 2022, and in his first season, led the drum corps to win the World Pipe Band Championships in 2023.
+Kerr took over in 2022, and in his few seasons, led the drum corps to win the UK Pipe Band Championships in 2023, the World Pipe Band Championships in 2023, the British Pipe Band Championships in 2024 and also winning the drum corps’ first drumming title in over 10 years – taking 1st place as a drum corps at the European Pipe Band Championships in 2024.
 Having grown up within the Boghall system, Kerr was taught by Tom Brown MBE, Gordon Brown and Stephen McQuillan.
-Kerr is also the current - and youngest ever - adult World Solo Drumming Champion, having previously won eight juvenile world titles in both tenor and snare drum from 2012 until 2022.
-Kerr holds the current record for World Solo tenor successes, even winning both the tenor and snare competition in the same day in 2016.
+In 2023, in his first attempt, Kerr became the youngest on record to win the adult World Solo Drumming Championships, having previously won 7 juvenile world titles in both tenor and snare drum from 2012 until 2022.
+Kerr holds the current record for World Solo tenor successes, even winning both the tenor and snare competition on the same day in 2016.
 Since his appointment as leading drummer, Kerr has accumulated the titles of 2023 and 2024 Scottish Champion, 2024 European Champion, 2024 Intercontinental Champion, to name a few.
 These successes, alongside his World Solo win, led to Kerr being named Pipes|Drums Drummer of the Year in 2023.
-Kerr spends his weekdays teaching at The High School of Glasgow, having recently guided them to their first-place success at the Scottish Schools Pipes and Drums Trust’s Scottish Schools Competition.
-When he is not teaching, Kerr can be found studying on the BMus Traditional Music course at the Royal Conservatoire of Scotland.
-In addition to his pipe band accomplishments, Kerr is a member of the Celtic rock band Drums n' Roses, which has taken him all over the world to perform in some of the most renowned venues, such as Sony Music Hall and Times Square.
-When not performing, Kerr has toured the world, teaching in places such as Brittany, the US and Spain.
+Kerr is a member of Drums n’ Roses, which has taken him all over the world to perform in some of the most renowned venues, such as Sony Music Hall and Times Square.

 Jenn Butterworth is one of the most notable folk guitarists in the UK acoustic music scene.
 In recent years she was awarded ‘Musician of the Year’ from the Scots Trad Music Awards, and was nominated for the same title in the BBC Radio 2 Folk Awards.
 An excellent collaborator, she works with a range of high profile folk music projects, including Ross Ainslie and Ali Hutton’s SYMBIOSIS, award winning folk powerhouses Kinnaris Quintet, Treacherous Orchestra and Fiddlers’ Bid, supergroup ‘Songs of Separation’ involving an array of prominent folk artists including Eliza Carthy, Lady Maisery and Karine Polwart.
 The Songs of Separation album, conceived, arranged and recorded in just 7 days, won the title of ‘Best Album’ at the Radio 2 Folk Awards in 2017.
 She is also well known for her duo work, and regularly performs with Kinnaris Quintet rhythm section partner Laura-Beth Salter, and virtuosic harmonica player Will Pound.